 Since it only spins at 80rpm, minimal air is sucked into the juice which means less oxidation.

 You can prepare a large batch and store it in the refrigerator for a few days.
-Remember to store it in a glass container like a mason jar overfilled so there are no air packets.
+Remember to store it in a glass container like a mason jar overfilled, so there are no air pockets.

 How much preparation is needed?

 You’ll have to pre-cut ingredients so that it fits in a chute measuring 2.25” x 1.25”, and based on experience that means cutting cucumber vertically into fours and cutting an apple into eights.